 2022 Muscle Car Show Championship Winners:

-2 Rounds of the 2022 Muscle Car Show Championship were held, the first on the Amaroo paddock at Sydney Motorsport Park on Sunday 20th February and the second at West HQ on Sunay 18th September.
+2 Rounds of the 2022 Muscle Car Show Championship were held, the first on the Amaroo paddock at Sydney Motorsport Park on Sunday 20th February and the second at St Marys Leagues Club on Sunday 30th October.

 2022 Committee: President Joe Garzaniti, VP David Sultana, Secretary Karin Ross, Treasurer Carlo Disaro, Public Officer Ian Williams, Membership Secretary Andi Willelson, Social Secretary Louise Davey, Special Events Frank Vivoda & Joe Garzaniti, Motorsport Director Paul McIntyre, Motorsport Australia Delegate Ian Williams, Magazine Editor Karin Ross, Webmaster Ian Williams, Media Director Brett Davey, Historic & Classic Plate Registrar Michael Benton, Merchandise Officer Collin Ellis.

 Patrons: Peter Brock, Ryan Walkinshaw; Foundation Life Members: Warren Jenkins (Pres.), Jeff Kelly (VP), Brian Cassell (Sec.), Mark Hitchinson (Treas.), Tricia Campbell (Social Sec.), Les McClelland (Member); Life Members: Gary Benson, Robert Heard, Brett Gilles, Brian Crawford, Barry Wright, Mike Chapman, Joe Garzaniti, Karin Ross; Honorary Members: Ian Luff, Warren Luff, Betty Klimenko, Petar Sabados & Paul Dillon.

 2022 Club Magazines: